krakensecuritylabs/canisecure/_guides/linkedin.md

 category: "Account Security"
 ---

+Stealth is the new black.
+Don't make yourself a target if you don't have to.
+It's easy to attract the wrong kinds of attention.
+It's easy to unintentionally do this using your LinkedIn profile, for example, by revealing more information than you need to just to get a little (or no) value from sharing it.
-Don't make yourself a target through your LinkedIn profile.
-If you work in a high-risk field, like cryptocurrency, we highly recommend *against* broadcasting that information to the Internet (e.g., don't say where you work, don't call yourself a crypto evangelist and don't say you attend monthly crypto meetups)
+This is especially true if you work in an industry that attracts criminals, like financial technology companies.
+We highly recommend *against* broadcasting that you're into crypto and/or bragging in genereral to the Internet (e.g., don't say where you work, don't call yourself a crypto evangelist and don't say you attend monthly crypto meetups, for example).
+Instead, fly low and avoid showing up on any unwanted radar.
+That's why this guide exists --> to help you reduce your attack surface while still gaining value from using a platform designed to connect people.

 Locking Down Your Account
 =========================

 Navigate to your account information to view your **LinkedIn Security & Privacy** settings:

-1. Click the **Me** icon at the top of your LinkedIn homepage.
+1. Click the **Me** icon in the top-right-ish corner of your LinkedIn homepage
-2. Select **Settings & Privacy** from the dropdown.
+2. Select **Settings & Privacy**
-3. Click the **Account** tab at the top of the page.
+3. Click **Sign in & security** along the left side of the page.

-     Login and Security
+     Account and Access

     -   **Email Addresses** - Any email you have here must have a strong password, 2FA (Google Auth or YubiKey, no SMS) and disabled SMS recovery capabilities.
     -   **Phone numbers** - This is unfortunately the only method of 2FA for LinkedIn, but you should make sure that the phone number has "Use for password reset" unchecked.
 Use a phone number that is NOT your mobile number like a Google Voice number.
 We will limit who can see this phone number or find you via it in a later section.